 Directors refer to the part of the collective body known as the Board of Directors, that is responsible for controlling, managing and directing the affairs of a company.
 Directors are considered the trustees of company’s property and money, and they also act as the agents in transactions which are entered into by them on behalf of the company.

 Directors are expected to perform their duties and obligations as a rationally diligent person with skill, knowledge, and experience as the person carrying out functions of a director and of that himself.

-The law requires that every company must have at least 3 directors in case of public limited companies, minimum 2 directors in case of private limited companies and minimum 1 director in case of one person companies.
-A company can have maximum 15 directors.
-The company could appoint more directors by passing the special resolution in its general meeting.
+The law requires that every company must have at least 3 directors in case of public limited companies, minimum 2 directors in case of private limited companies and a minimum 1 director in case of one-person companies.
+A company can have a maximum of 15 directors.
+The company could appoint more directors bypassing the special resolution in its general meeting.